sacredgeo/null-image-effects/README.md

 ### rgb-split
 Splits RGB channels in different directions.
 Works with regular images and gifs.
-- Can place before or after other blocks for desired effects.
+- Can be placed before or after other blocks for desired effect.

 ### image2canvas
 - The image2canvas block is simply used to draw whatever imageData it recieves on a canvas.